About the PhD in Nursing Program

-Georgetown’s PhD in Nursing Program is designed to be a full-time, campus-based, premier doctoral program for individuals who want to be leaders for change by seeking to advance the discipline and those they serve in academic, community health, health care, policy, global, and research settings.
-The Fall 2025 entry application cycle is open now here with an application submission deadline of December 1, 2024.
+Georgetown’s PhD in Nursing program, based at our Capitol campus in the heart of Washington, D.C., is designed to be a premier full-time doctoral program for individuals who want to be leaders for change by advancing the discipline and serving in academic, community health, health care, policy, global, and research settings.

-- Draws upon the interdisciplinary and intellectual richness of the campus community
+- Draws upon the interdisciplinary and intellectual richness of a campus community

 - Develops leaders for change in nursing